Robinyo/hapi-fhir-jpaserver-starter/README.md

 ## ❯ MCP Server

-You can enable MCP capabilities by setting the `spring.ai.mcp.server.enabled` to `true`.
+You can enable MCP capabilities by setting `spring.ai.mcp.server.enabled` to `true`.

 For example: